anikomaraz/anikomaraz/README.md

 ## About me

-I am a Psychologist and a trained Data Scientist.
+I am a psychologist who can interpret numbers.
 Contact me at: aniko.maraz[at]gmail[dot]com
 [LinkedIn](https://www.linkedin.com/in/aniko-maraz-85220968/).